VisaMadeEasy - AI Student Visa Support

 we'd be the reliable alternative to Facebook groups, not a replacement for them

-By narrowing scope, we could ship a working product in 3 months instead of chasing feature parity with 10 different tools.
+By narrowing scope, we could ship a working product in 3 months instead of unrealistically developing a solution with 10+ different features.

 Design system

-I developed a scalable design system that maintained visual consistency across the product while accelerating engineering workflows.
+I built a scalable design system to maintain visual consistency across the product.

 By establishing reusable components and clear documentation, I ensured our branding remained cohesive throughout all screens and enabled engineers to build faster with pre-defined, production-ready elements.